When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Methodology

 \subsection{Interaction Protocol}

-For each model, scenario, and condition, we simulate a single round of simulation play.
-Each of the four roles is prompted independently using the same underlying model instance.
-The resulting actions are combine into joint strategy profile.
-Agents select actions in a fixed order across all experiments to ensure reproducibility as no agent observe the choices of others.
+For each model, scenario, and condition, we simulate one round of play.
+We prompt each of the four roles independently using the same underlying model instance.
+The resulting actions form a joint strategy profile.
+Agents select actions in a fixed order across all experiments to ensure reproducibility, as no agent observes the choices of others.
 This ordering does not affect the strategic structure of the game.
 Each model--scenario--condition combination is repeated five times to account for stochasticity in model outputs.